Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 --- abstract

-Naive Distance Vector based Routing protocols like RIP (RFC here) suffer from a phenomena called the "count-to-infinity problem"  in the event of a failure event.
+Naive Distance Vector based Routing protocols like RIP (RFC here) suffer from a phenomena called the "count-to-infinity problem"  in the event of a failure.
 This Internet draft extends a naive Distance Vector Routing implementation with two simple flags that allow the network to recover quickly and reliably, with no chance of the count to infinity problem to occurr.

 --- middle